Convergence to line and surface energies in nematic liquid crystal colloids with external magnetic field: Preliminaries

 \subsection{Landau-de Gennes model for nematic liquid crystals}

 Our article has been motivated by the study of liquid crystal colloids with external magnetic field.
+Let $E\subset\mathbb{R}^3$ be a colloidal particle and let $\Omega\defi\mathbb{R}^3\setminus E$ be the region occupied by the liquid crystal.
 The Landau-de Gennes energy with additional magnetic field term \cite[Ch.
 6, Secs.
 3-4 and Ch.
 10, Sec.
 2.3]{Priestley1974} (see also \cite[Ch.
 3, Secs.
 1-2]{deGennes1993}) can be stated in dimensionless form as

 where the energy density $f$ is given by